 The Company's policy is to meet all required Pillar III disclosure requirements as detailed in Part Eight of the CRR.
-The Company will prepare and publish the report on the Company's website www.ffineu.eu on an annual basis, no later than April 30th, and submit the external auditors' audit opinion with regards to Pillar 3 Disclosures to CySEC the latest by May 31st each year.
-The Risk Manager and Compliance Officer is responsible to prepare, update and ensure its implementation.
+The Company will prepare and publish the report on the Company's website www.ffineu.eu on an annual basis, no later than April 30th.
 It is the responsibility of the Board to approve the policy.